ivopetkov/lazy-image-bearframework-addon/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The proportional relationship between the width and the height of the image.
 It is useful for cropping and resizing the image.
 Example values: 1:1, 1:2, 1.5:1, etc.

+`loadingBackground`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The type of background shown while the image is loading.
+Available values: none and checkered.

 `class`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;HTML class attribute value